sempernow/refpages/REFs/GitOps.md

 Conversely, absent DevOps/GitOps/IaC,
 every stage of the build out is levied a tax dwarfing that of the prior stage.
-The non-linear explosion of misconfigurations is merciless.
+This non-linear explosion of misconfigurations is merciless.
-It grinds down morale along with productivity.
+It grinds down productivity along with morale, and does so ever more with each iteration.

 ### Principles